scotta/cookiecutter-djangopackage-gitlab/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the GitLab issues for bugs.
 Anything tagged with "bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the GitLab issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation